cakephp/docs/en/core-libraries/helpers/html.rst

     You can then load this tag set by calling ``$this->Html->loadConfig('html5_tags');``

-Creating breadcrumb trails with HtmlHelper
+Creating Breadcrumb Trails with HtmlHelper
 ==========================================

 .. php:method:: getCrumbs(string $separator = '&raquo;', string $startText = false)